gustavoguichard/make-service/README.md

 - 🐾 Replaces URL wildcards with an object of `params`.
 - 🧙‍♀️ Automatically stringifies the `body` of a request so you can give it a JSON-like structure.
 - 🐛 Accepts a `trace` function for debugging.
+- 🔥 Transforms responses and payloads back and forth to support interchangeability of casing styles (kebab-case -> camelCase -> snake_case -> kebab-case).

 ## Example